GluuFederation/docs-ce-prod/3.1.4/source/authn-guide/inbound-saml-passport.md

 The target application needs to have an SSO relationship with your Gluu Server.

-- If it is a SAML app, follow the instructions in the admin guide for configuring your [Gluu SAML IDP](https://gluu.org/docs/ce/admin-guide/saml/).
+- If it is a SAML app, follow the instructions in the admin guide for configuring your [Gluu SAML IDP](https://gluu.org/docs/ce/admin-guide/saml/),

 - If it is an OpenID Connect app, follow the instructions in the admin guide for configuring your [Gluu OP](https://gluu.org/docs/ce/admin-guide/openid-connect/).

 #### Register external IDPs with home IDP

 Passport expects to find information about supported SAML IDPs in configuration file at `/etc/gluu/conf/passport-saml-config.json`.
 Every supported external IDP should be added as a JSON object.
-No passport restarts are required when changes are made to this file.
+No restarts are required when changes are made to this file.

-A sample configuration containing entries for two external IDPs called "idp1" and "idpw" is provided below:
+A sample configuration containing entries for two external IDPs named "idp1" and "idp2" is provided below:

 ```
 {